 primarily due to misaligned requirements

-There are three structural reasons this blind spot persists.
-First, waste gets categorized under the wrong labels.
-A requirement that was misunderstood becomes a "bug."
-A feature that needs to be rebuilt becomes "technical debt."
-A project that takes twice as long as estimated becomes "scope creep."
-Each of these labels deflects accountability from the root cause: the requirements were not clear, complete, or validated.
+Three structural reasons keep this blind spot alive, and they're worth understanding because they're self-reinforcing.
+The first one tripped me up for years: waste gets categorized under the wrong labels.
+A misunderstood requirement becomes a "bug."
+A feature that needs complete rebuilding becomes "technical debt."
+A project that takes twice as long as estimated gets labeled "scope creep."
+I once sat in a postmortem where the team identified fourteen root causes for a missed deadline.
+Not one mentioned requirements.
+Every single label deflected accountability from the actual origin: the specs weren't clear, complete, or validated before anyone started coding.

-Second, rework is normalized into velocity expectations.
-When a team consistently delivers at a certain velocity, that number includes the rework overhead.
-Nobody asks whether the velocity could be 40% higher if the rework were eliminated, because nobody has ever seen what delivery without that overhead looks like.
-Adding AI coding tools on top of this broken foundation only accelerates the problem, a pattern we explore in The Copilot Hangover.
+Second (and this is the sneaky one), rework gets normalized into velocity expectations.
+When a team consistently delivers at, say, 42 story points per sprint, that number already includes rework overhead.
+It's baked in.
+Nobody asks whether velocity could be 40% higher without it, because nobody's ever seen delivery without it.
+You know what happens when teams layer AI coding tools on top of this broken foundation?
+They accelerate the rework, not the value.
+We explore that pattern in The Copilot Hangover.

-Third, there is no industry standard for requirements quality.
-Teams measure code quality with static analysis tools, test coverage with automated suites, and deployment frequency with platform metrics.
-But requirements quality has no equivalent measurement ecosystem.
-Until it does, the problem stays invisible.
+And the third reason?
+It still frustrates me.
+There's no industry standard for requirements quality.
+Think about that.
+Teams measure code quality with static analysis tools.
+Test coverage with automated suites.
+Deployment frequency with platform metrics.
+But requirements quality, the thing that determines whether you're building the right product in the first place?
+No equivalent measurement ecosystem exists.
+None.
+Until one does, the problem stays invisible.

 What does a requirements maturity assessment look like?

-Most teams operate at Level 1 or Level 2.
-They know requirements matter, but they lack the structure and measurement to improve them systematically.
-The jump from Level 2 to Level 3 alone typically reduces rework by 25 to 35 percent, because it introduces the single most impactful change: structured validation before code.
+I mentioned most teams land at Level 1 or 2.
+They know requirements matter (everyone nods when you bring it up in a meeting), but they lack the structure and measurement to do anything about it systematically.
+Here's what surprised me, though, and it's genuinely good news: the jump from Level 2 to Level 3 alone typically cuts rework by somewhere around 25 to 35 percent.
+Not 5%.
+Not 10%.
+A quarter to a third of the wasted effort, gone.
+Why?
+Because Level 3 introduces the single most impactful change you can make: structured validation before anyone writes a line of code.

 How can you start measuring requirements quality today?

-You do not need a maturity assessment to start improving.
-You need three metrics, and you can begin tracking them this sprint.
-These are not complex metrics that require new tools or processes.
-They are observations you can make with the systems you already have.
-(For more on how Specira approaches this, see our frequently asked questions.)
+You don't need to run a full maturity assessment to start making progress.
+Honestly, you can begin this sprint.
+Three metrics will give you the visibility you're missing, and none of them require buying new tools or hiring a consultant.
+They're observations you can make with Jira, Azure DevOps, or whatever you're already using.
+(For more on how Specira approaches this systematically, see our frequently asked questions.)

 Metric 1: Completeness Score.
-Before each sprint, rate every committed requirement on three dimensions: clarity (can every team member interpret it the same way?), testability (can you write acceptance criteria without asking clarifying questions?), and stakeholder alignment (has the business sponsor explicitly confirmed this is what they want?).
+Before each sprint, have your team rate every committed requirement on three dimensions.
+Clarity: can every team member interpret it the same way?
+(You'd be amazed how often the answer is no.) Testability: can you write acceptance criteria without sending a Slack message to the product owner?
+And stakeholder alignment: has the business sponsor explicitly confirmed this is what they want, not what someone assumed they want?
 Score each dimension 1 to 5.
-Any requirement scoring below 3 on any dimension is a rework risk.
+Anything below 3 on any of the three?
+That requirement is a rework risk, and your team probably already knows it in their gut.

 Metric 2: Mid-Sprint Change Requests.
+This one's deceptively simple.
 Count every scope change that happens after sprint commitment.
-This includes requirement clarifications that change the implementation direction, stakeholder feedback that alters the expected outcome, and newly discovered dependencies.
-Track the volume per sprint and the effort each change consumes.
-Within three sprints, you will have a clear picture of how much of your capacity is absorbed by requirements that were not ready when the sprint started.
+Requirement clarifications that shift implementation direction, stakeholder feedback that changes expected outcomes, dependencies nobody knew about until Wednesday afternoon: all of it counts.
+Track the volume per sprint and (this is the part people skip) the effort each change actually consumes.
+Do this for three sprints.
+Just three.
+You'll have a painfully clear picture of how much capacity gets swallowed by requirements that weren't ready when the sprint started.

 Metric 3: Post-Launch Defect Origin.
-For every production defect, tag the root cause: was it a coding error, a design flaw, or a requirements gap?
-Most teams assume defects are primarily code-level issues.
-When they start tagging root causes, they discover that requirements errors caught late in the lifecycle cost 3 to 78 times more to fix than those caught early, according to NASA lifecycle cost studies.
-The earlier you trace defects to their origin, the faster you stop paying that multiplier.
+For every production defect, tag the root cause.
+Was it a coding error, a design flaw, or a requirements gap?
+Most teams I've worked with assume their defects are primarily code-level issues.
+Start tagging root causes, though, and a very different picture shows up.
+I remember the first time I did this with a financial services team in Montreal: 61% of their production defects traced back to requirements, not code.
+Per NASA lifecycle cost studies, requirements errors caught late cost 3x to 78x more to fix than those caught early.
+That's not a typo.
+Seventy-eight times.
+The sooner you trace defects to their actual origin, the sooner you stop paying that multiplier.

 The shift that changes everything

-The Invisible Problem persists because teams measure output (features shipped, story points completed) instead of alignment (did we build the right thing, for the right reason, the first time?).
-Once you introduce even basic requirements quality metrics, the waste becomes visible.
-And visible waste is waste you can eliminate.
+The Invisible Problem persists for one reason: teams measure output (features shipped, story points completed) instead of alignment (did we build the right thing, for the right reason, the first time?).
+I spent years making this exact mistake.
+Introduce even basic requirements quality metrics, and the waste becomes visible.
+Visible waste is waste you can actually do something about.

 You don't need a perfect process.
-You need a baseline.
-Start measuring this sprint.
-Compare the numbers in three months.
-The results will speak for themselves.
-And if you want to see how teams are compressing six weeks of requirements work into hours, the path forward is closer than you think.
+Nobody does.
+You need a baseline and the discipline to look at it honestly.
+Start measuring this sprint, compare the numbers in three months, and let the data make the argument for you.
+If you want to see how teams are compressing six weeks of requirements work into hours, the path forward is closer than you think.